Project

 05 Ideation

 The ideation phase focused on generating ideas based on identified problems, needs and requirements.
-The ideation phase resulted in the following features:
+The ideation phase resulted in features such as survey-based sign up, medical information, BankID login method, chat function, filter browsing, educational sections, schedule and project description

 06 Evaluation